 VoIP (Voice over Internet Protocol) is voice and video communication similar to landline telephone, but it uses the internet to exchange information instead of the traditional telephone companies’ exchanges.
 This only applies when there are two users communicating.
 See the section on Web Conferencing for more than two users.
 Some VoIP services also offer the ability to share a live video between those who are communicating.
 VoIP services are also available on some mobile devices.

 Using VoIP for voice only communications is acceptable.
 We must be aware and work against the potentially dangerous uses related to live video sharing.
 Use of VoIP with a video connection is limited to business to business contacts.
 Using VoIP for personal video communication is forbidden.

 Online Chatting is similar to a telephone conversation except that takes place via typed words.
 Online chatting is similar to email and texting.
 Multiple users can “congregate” in virtual chat rooms, where they participate in the chat session.
 Users do this for fun and sharing.
 It’s similar to amateur radio and the telephone chat line.
-The most common chat services are AOL and MSN.
 Another use is customer support.
 Often a company’s technical support uses online chat.

 Potential for Overuse and Potentially Dangerous

 Regularly socializing with the world.